How are Hungarians’ fights against the Ottomans between 1368-1699 being portrayed in history books outside Hungary?

 What would have happened without the Hungarians?

 Let me focus just on those events when the valor of Hungarians is concerned, adding the guesswork of “what would have happened to Europe if these things had not taken place”.
 Before writing a list of these deeds, let me have a remark.
-Historians tend to concentrate on generals and kings, noblemen, speaking about grand campaigns, significant battles, and heroic sieges.
+Historians tend to concentrate on generals and kings, and noblemen, speaking about grand campaigns, significant battles, and heroic sieges.
 Nobody pays enough attention to the staunch resistance of peasants and commoners, burghers who provided the basic environment to the historical events.

 Also, there were uncountable Hajdú and Hussar soldiers who died in small, nameless forts of the 1,000-mile-long and 100-mile-wide Hungarian Borderland that separated the mighty Ottoman Empire from the rest of Europe for several centuries.
 Here you can read about this Borderland:

 When talking about Hungarian “deeds” that hindered the expansion of the Ottomans, let us not talk only about the victorious battles and sieges.
-Even a defeat or a lost castle can be added to our list because they slowed the enemy down and gained precious weeks, days or minutes for others to flee, survive, or to regroup.
+Even a defeat or a lost castle can be added to our list because they slowed the enemy down and gained precious weeks, days, or minutes for others to flee, survive, or regroup.
 Every drop of blood counts and every single last stand is valuable, even if we don’t know the names.
 However, sometimes we are lucky and know the names just like in the case of the last stand of the warriors of Fonyód Castle:

 A few major events that took place before 1526:

-- the wars before the Battle of Nicopolis, 1396: Hungarian kings made preventive attacks against the Ottomans; without these campaigns, the nations of Balkan would have fallen sooner under the Ottoman rule and the fall of Constantinapolis would have happened earlier.
+- the wars before the Battle of Nicopolis, 1396: Hungarian kings made preventive attacks against the Ottomans; without these campaigns, the nations of Balkan would have fallen sooner under Ottoman rule and the fall of Constantinapolis would have happened earlier.

 - King Zsigmond built the southern Borderland system, a double chain of castles that successfully blocked the enemy.
-Moreover, General Hunyadi János almost drove the Turks out from the Balkan in 1443 during his Long Campaign, proving that the enemy can be defeated in open battles.
-A year later, it was only the death of the Hungarian king in the Battle of Várna that gained the luck for the Ottomans, without it they could have been pushed back to Asia and the fall of Constantinapolis would have been postponed or even prevented.
+Moreover, General Hunyadi János almost drove the Turks out of the Balkan in 1443 during his Long Campaign, proving that the enemy can be defeated in open battles.
+A year later, it was only the death of the Hungarian king in the Battle of Várna that gained luck for the Ottomans, without it they could have been pushed back to Asia and the fall of Constantinapolis would have been postponed or even prevented.

 - King Matthias Corvinus, Hunyadi’s son built a very strong country with the largest standing army of Christendom.
 The Black Army successfully blocked the Turks along the Borderland and the king even strengthened his position in Bosnia.
-His General Kinizsi defeated the Turks in the famous Battle of Breadfield in Transylvania, gaining precious decades of peace with this.
+His General Kinizsi defeated the Turks in the famous Battle of Breadfield (Kenyérmező) in Transylvania, gaining precious decades of peace with this.